zbyju/obsidian/2. Reference notes/SWE - Semantic Web/SHACL.md

 Defines how to validate a *Focus Node* based on values of properties.

 # Focus Node
 RDF term that is validated against a Shape (URI, literal, blank node).
+They are the target of a shape.

 # Node Shape
 Specifies constraints that need to be met with respect to Focus Nodes.
 (Directly on the node)

 ```turtle